tsuwunrut-carecloud/system_generated_tasks/README.md

 - `type` is a required CodeableConcept
 - The `text` property inside the `type`'s CodeableConcept is an optional css `class` that you may want to apply to your button.
 If the class does not exist in rogue_ui then the UI member for your team will have to create the desired aesthetics.
 - `valueRelatedArtifact` will contain all the information needed to support the Outcome Button
-- `valueRelatedArtifact.id` represents the type of button, position of button, and position inside a group if applicable -> buttonType-buttonIndex-groupIndex.
-If the button is not a group, please put a grupIndex of 0.
+- `valueRelatedArtifact.id` represents the type of button, position of button, and position inside a group if applicable -> `buttonType-buttonIndex-groupIndex`.
+If the button is not a group, please put a `groupIndex` of 0.
 - `buttonType` - `"button" | "buttonGroup" | "ellipsis"`
 - `buttonIndex` - Buttons will be ordered from left -> right.
 There is also a maximum of 4 buttons.
 If you need more outcomes please consider either a `buttonGroup` or `ellipsis`
 - `valueRelatedArtifact.display` used to applay a css `variant` for the Button.
 A `variant` is different than a regular `class` because it is a set of styles.
 Refer to rogue_storybook for details on each `variant`